purna-perera/StepTrackerWithLocalDatabase/README.md

 being a better alternative also required more setup than SharedPreferences.
-SharedPreferences' design which includes asynchronous disk updates while having instant updates to the copy of the data in memory, allowed us to have a simpler design than we would have with DataStore, since we didn't need to manage out own local variable for UI relevant data and didn't have to worry about accidentally triggering disk updates from the main thread.
+SharedPreferences' design which includes asynchronous disk updates while having instant updates to the copy of the data in memory, allowed us to have a simpler design than we would have with DataStore, since we didn't need to manage our own local variable for UI relevant data and didn't have to worry about accidentally triggering disk updates from the main thread.

 ### Use of singletons